Internalist vs. Externalist Conceptions of Epistemic Justification

 Closely related to perspectival internalism is a somewhat broader thesis according to which all justifiers are mental states of cognizers.
 This thesis has been termed “mentalism” by Earl Conee and Richard Feldman.
 Making use of some ideas suggested by Matthias Steup, John Pollock, and Ernest Sosa, they say that this version of internalism,

 …is the view that a person's beliefs are justified only by things that are…internal to the person's mental life.
 We shall call this version of internalism “mentalism.”
-(Earl Conee and Richard Feldman, 2001.
-In Kornblith, 2001. p.
+(Conee and Feldman 2001. p.
 233)

 Mentalism is broader than PI because it does not restrict the justifiers to justified beliefs, nor even to beliefs.
 So, mentalism but not PI is perfectly compatible with a view that says that sensory states that are themselves not beliefs and not things that can be appropriately said to be justified can nonetheless function as justifiers.
 A very simple example that illustrates the difference would be one in which a person acquires a justified belief that there is a tomato in front of her on the basis of a perceptual experience of something looking red and spherical.
 Mentalism can allow that this very experience of something looking red and spherical is a justifier for the belief that there is a tomato present.
 For PI, by contrast, if this experience is to contribute to the justified tomato belief, it would have to be because one has a justified belief about something appearing red and spherical.
 In short, mentalism allows that the very experience may count as a justifier, while PI requires that a justified belief, presumably about that experience, is the appropriate justifier.